Boulder Chorale Auditions

 To sign-up for an audition, please visit: Boulder Chorale Auditions for 2019-2020 Season

-Regular auditions for the upcoming season take place in August.
-Mid-season auditions take place in January.
-Audition times and sign-up information will be posted on this page the month prior to the scheduled dates.
+Regular auditions take place in August and early January.
+In general, audition times and sign-up information will be posted on this page the month prior to the scheduled dates.
 The Boulder Chorale rehearses on Tuesday nights from 7:00 PM to 9:30 PM.
 The Chamber Chorale rehearses from 6:00 PM to 7:00 PM.
 Please view these pages for more information:

 - About the Boulder Chorale